Dog Dental Care

 - Overbite, underbite, malocclusion, and teeth that don’t fit together

 - Gingivitis and periodontal disease

 - Tartar buildup

 - Fractured or broken teeth

-Our veterinarians will develop a customized plan of prevention or treatment based on what is found during the doggie dental exam at your next visit.
+Our dog dentist will develop a customized plan of prevention or treatment based on what is found during the doggie dental exam at your next visit.

 Dog Dental Treatments

 The dog dental care services provided here at Vida Veterinary Care begin with an examination by one of our veterinarians.
 If dental issues are found in your dog’s mouth, our veterinarian will explain the situation to you and recommend the appropriate dental procedure.
 During this procedure, once your dog is sedated, our veterinarians are able to conduct a more thorough exam including visualizing the entire oral cavity and throat area, probing gingival pockets to assess periodontal disease, and dental X-rays.
 It is important to remember that half of the tooth is under the gum line.
 Therefore, it is imperative that X-rays are performed to complete an assessment of the tooth.
 Quite often a tooth may look completely normal but have abscessed and be a great source of pain for your dog.
 We utilize all the tools necessary to make sure your dog is completely free of dental disease and pain.

 Our veterinarians use a comprehensive 6-step protocol when performing a standard dog dental treatment.
 This protocol can be amended depending upon factors including preexisting medical conditions, or based on information gleaned during the examination itself.
 However, for reference, our dog dental treatment protocol includes: